fotahub/fotahub-device-sdk-linux/docs/getting-started/simple.md

 ## Operating principle

-The goal of this example is to create an executable program that represents an IoT device firmware and demonstrates a full firmware update cycle using FotaHub on a Linux-based device of your choice.
+In this example, your Linux desktop or Raspberry Pi (or a similar single board computer) will be used as an imaginary IoT device.
+A FotaHub product will be set up to provide firmware updates for the same.
+The IoT device firmware is actually going to be an executable program.
+It demonstrates a full firmware update cycle using FotaHub directly on your Linux machine.

-The firmware program is going to be named after the corresponding FotaHub product (e.g., `DemoProduct.exe`) that you will create along the way (or maybe have created already).
+The firmware program is going to be named after the corresponding FotaHub product (e.g., `DemoProduct.exe`).
 Right after being launched, it creates and opens a file named `DemoProductUpdate.info` that is located in the same folder as the firmware program.
 It waits until a firmware update info string is entered and saved in this file.
 The latter is expected to consist of the new firmware version the device should be updated to followed by a ':' and the checksum or signature of the new firmware version:

 `<new-version>:<verificationData>`